 Doctor of Nursing Practice (DNP) Program

 The College of Nursing has designed a predominantly online post masters Doctor of Nursing Practice (DNP) program for the nurse with a masters degree.
 The program of study is 39 credits and is designed for part time study.
 The DNP is providing the academic preparation for masters prepared nurses to acquire advanced knowledge biostatistics, cultural competency, epidemiology, and advancements in healthcare and education.

-Due to state authorization requirements the College cannot accept applications from residents of the following states: Iowa, Louisiana, Maryland, Massachusetts, New Mexico, New York, North Carolina, Wisconsin.
+Due to state authorization requirements the College cannot accept applications from residents of the following states: Iowa, Louisiana, Maryland, Massachusetts, New Mexico, New York, North Carolina, Washington, Wisconsin.